awwx/ar/readme.md

 * I haven't been able to replicate the socket force close problem yet that Arc 3.1 solves by using custodians; is this still a problem in Racket?
-* the strategy for representing Racket lists in Arc (which we need to have ac return an Arc list representing Racket code) is a bit confused... a clearer way to distinguish nil and () would be better.
+* defrule is a fun hack but awkward to use for ssyntax: we have to put defrule's in a particular order to specify ssyntax precedence
 * would be nice if typing ^C returned to the REPL
 * pipe-from
 * ac-nameit, ac-dbname